-- the sky on an overcast or really cloudy day (then the sun isn’t the light source any more it’s the entire sky which is much larger proportionally from where we stand)
+- The sky on an overcast or on a really cloudy day (then the sun isn’t the light source anymore it’s the entire sky which is much larger proportionally from where we stand).

-- a large white reflector used to bounce light (42″ would be large if placed close to the subject)
+- A large white reflector used to bounce light (a 42″ one is a large light source when placed close to the subject).

 Soft light – look for weak or no shadows and low contrast